fauust/mariadb-pdf/README.md

 "number_of_rows": int #number of rows to look through from the csv, -1 to do all rows

+"add_contents": bool # whether or not to add a main contents page

+"add_body" # adds the body of the pdf (everything excluding the contents)

+"edit_cover_image": bool # edit the cover for this month's date

+"read_pdf": bool #TEMPORARY - indicates whether or not to read the pdf for header info and rewrite the txt

 "toc_pagenumbers": bool # whether or not to add pagenumbers to the TOC

-"read_pdf": bool #TEMPORARY - indicates whether or not to read the pdf for header info and rewrite the txt

-"add_contents": bool # whether or not to add a main contents page

 "logging": bool # whether or not to store csv issues in the issues.log file in output